 These units are 10′ x 10′ x 8′ or 10′ x 12′ x 8′.
 They range anywhere from 1,200 to 1,600 square feet and can help you in a number of your needs.
 These units are for people who are likely clearing out several rooms.
 Again, take notice of the different dimensions and varying ceiling heights.

-If you think you need addition space there are larger units available with over 1,600 square feet of storage space.
+If you think you need additional space there are larger units available with over 1,600 square feet of storage space.
 Check with your nearest self-storage location to find out what sizes they offer.
 In the case that you need to store a vehicle, rv or boat there are units available for these needs.

 For additional tips check out this handy Self-Storage Size Guide!